-- Operating voltage is 5 V and it can be achieved by using USB port or by using external adaptor.
+- Operating voltage is 5 V and it can be achieved by using a USB port or by using an external adaptor.

-- This board comes with built-in feature of voltage regulation i.e. when device is connected to other external device it keeps voltage under control thus preventing board from damage.
+- This board comes with a built-in feature of voltage regulation i.e. when the device is connected to other external devices it keeps voltage under control thus preventing the board from damage.

 - 16 MHz clock makes it fast enough for most of the applications.

-- Micro SD card can be used if functionality or nature of our project goes complex to make our board store more information.
+- Micro SD cards can be used if the functionality or nature of our project goes complex to make our board store more information.